joffrey-bion/livedoc/docs/javadoc-processing.md

 ## Enable Javadoc processing

-To enable javadoc processing, you'll need to somehow add Livedoc's javadoc processor on the processor classpath during the build of your project.
+To enable javadoc processing, you'll need to add Livedoc's javadoc processor on the processor classpath during the build of your project.

 It can be done this way: